 The Series A financing was led by life sciences investor Novo Holdings A/S along with Access Biotechnology, the life sciences investing arm of Access Industries, and founding investor Atlas Venture.
 Atlas, a leading biotech venture capital firm, seeded the company in 2017.

-The Goodwin team advising Disc Medicine on the financing was led by partner William Collins and included associates Hilary Levin and Deanna Osganian.
+The Goodwin team advising Disc Medicine on the financing was led by partner William Collins.
 The Goodwin team advising Disc Medicine on the license agreement was led by partner Sarah Solomon and included associate Patricia Mann.